kintohub/kintohub/docs/anatomy/anatomy-console-logs.md

 title: Console Logs
 ---

-Get realtime visibility on your service's instance logs to debug your app.
+Get real time visibility on your service's instance logs to debug your app.
 As long as your app is writing logs to the console or tail, KintoHub will pick up the text and display it here.
 Console **does not** read logs files.
 Once your service restarts, your logs will be gone forever.